Can Psilocybin Mushrooms Help Cure Mental Illness?

 Posted Jul 02, 2014

-Dr. David E. Nichols, psychedelic research expert and co-founder of The Heffter Research Institute, explains:
+Dr. David E. Nichols, a psychedelic research expert and co-founder of the Heffter Research Institute, explains:

 - In a study by Dr. Michael Bogenschutz, at the University of New Mexico, researchers gave psilocybin-assisted therapy to 10 volunteers with alcohol dependence.
-Drinking decreased significantly beginning in the second month of treatment, after psilocybin was administered, and improvement remained significant for an additional six months of follow-up.
+Drinking decreased significantly beginning in the second month of treatment after psilocybin was administered, and the improvement remained significant for an additional six months of follow-up.

-- A study by Dr. Matthew Johnson at Johns Hopkins, administered psilocybin within a 15-week smoking cessation treatment.
-Participants were 15 healthy smokers with a mean of six previous lifetime quit attempts who were smoking an average of 19 cigarettes per day for 31 years.
-Measures of smoking behavior showed that 12 of the 15 participants (80 percent) were no longer smoking at six-month follow-up.
+- A study by Dr. Matthew Johnson at Johns Hopkins administered psilocybin within a 15-week smoking cessation treatment.
+The participants were 15 healthy smokers with a mean of six previous lifetime quit attempts, who had been smoking an average of 19 cigarettes per day for 31 years.
+Measures of smoking behavior showed that 12 of the 15 participants (80 percent) were no longer smoking at the six-month follow-up.

 These few, small studies indicate that psilocybin could produce great results.
 Much more research involving larger groups will be needed to conclusively prove the positive benefits of the therapeutic use of hallucinogens, particularly psilocybin.
 Three-phase drug studies with FDA approval will also have to be completed before these types of drugs can be removed from the list of substances with no medical purpose.
 Safety and quality control are always important and will also need much more research.

 The problem is that pharmaceutical companies are not interested in researching an inexpensive substance that has been around for a long time.
 There is no money to be made with a non-patentable drug that is given only once or twice in a lifetime.
 There is a sad dilemma.